 Ginny giggled.
 "I don't mind that.
 Just don't finish me off down there, 'cause once that happens I don't feel like moving."

 Harry kissed her.
 'I promise.
 Come on, let's get breakfast."

 Winky said no more, and left soon after they were done eating.
-They went out back to Dobby's grave and picked fresh flowers to put on it.
-They spent the rest of the morning on the beach, and after lunch they prepared for their first trip away from Shell Cottage to see Professor Dumbledore.
+They went out back to Dobby's grave and picked fresh flowers to put on it, then spent the rest of the morning on the beach.
+After lunch they prepared for their first trip away from Shell Cottage to see Professor Dumbledore.